vcshailesh/laravchat-1/README.md

-# Laravel WebSockets Demo 🛰
+# Laravel Chat Application using WebSockets Demo 🛰

 This is a demo application built with the [Laravel WebSockets](https://github.com/beyondcode/laravel-websockets) package.